Prepare for Your Nursing Career at Our Nursing Program in Pearland, Texas

 *For the calendar year ending 2019, the Chamberlain Pearland Campus average NCLEX first–time pass rate for BSN graduates was 90.22%.

-Weekend and night nursing program courses are limited to students enrolled in a Phoenix evening/weekend cohort.
+Weekend and night nursing program courses are limited to students enrolled in a Pearland evening/weekend cohort.
 Students in evening/weekend cohorts are limited to enrolling in courses during the evening/weekend only.

 The Pearland BSN program requires a minimum of 122 credit hours: 56 credit hours in general education, and 66 credit hours in the nursing major.